-illustrating the ratio of metal in ore within a series of unique objects
+illustrating the ratio of metal in or within a series of small furniture pieces

 ratio illustrates the amount of metal in ore – the series of small furniture pieces show the ratio of (first) hidden metal in specific raw stones.

 The project uses the craft of a stonemason to put a focus on the sourcing and exploitation of metals from metal ores and their use in our everyday life.
 Stone is quarried in order to construct buildings and monuments.
 It is cut up and polished to make wonderful statues, objects and interior finishes, but stone is also extracted, mined, pulverised or burnt in order to extract minerals of many kinds to produce a great amount of the objects that populate our daily lives.
 Nevertheless, we hardly think of stone when we touch iron, unwrap food from aluminium foil or hold a battery in our hands.